Family Law & Alternative Dispute Resolution Options

 Most mediation offered by mediation services are facilitative mediation processes only.

-At Adelta Legal we offer lawyer mediators who assist you to to facilitate the process impartially.
+At Adelta Legal we offer lawyer mediators who assist you to facilitate the process impartially.

 As mediators we cannot provide legal advice, but we can provide both parties with an indication of possible court outcomes to assist.
 This process is called evaluative mediation.